Crghilardi/ForestBiometrics.jl/README.md

 [![GitHub version](https://img.shields.io/github/release/Crghilardi/ForestBiometrics.svg)]()

 # ForestBiometrics.jl
-A library for various forest mensuration and biometrics functions in Julia
+A package for various forest mensuration and biometrics functions in Julia

 ForestBiometrics.jl is a package for working with forest measurements data and growth and yield modeling.